 - Cell phones – Find out whether or not your mobile phone will work abroad.
 In some cases, all you need to do is replace your SIM card with a new one from your host country; however, international roaming charges can be very expensive.
 A popular alternative is to suspend your domestic account and purchase a mobile abroad.
 Most mobile companies offer inexpensive domestic and international calling plans.

 - Voice-Over-Internet Protocol (VOIP) - The most economic way would be to make phone calls over the internet if you have a headset or earphones and microphone.
-The most popular service is Skype, which allows users to make telephone calls to other Skype users (free), or to landlines and cell phone (for a fee).
-International calls may start from 2.1 cents/minute, with a 3.9 cent connection fee.
-Skype also provides voice mail and monthly plans.
-Learn more about Skype.
+Skype, WhatsApp, FaceTime, or Google Voice.

-- Social Networking and Blog Sites- Facebook, MySpace, Bebo, Friendster, hi5, Flickr, Blogger
+- Social Networking and Blog Sites- Facebook, Instagram, SnapChat, Flickr, Blogger, Wix, or Tumblr.

 - Calling cards – Another economic way to phone home is to purchase pre-paid phone cards or international calling cards.
 When shopping for the best rates, be sure that you specify where the call will be originating.
 Make sure you know how to view and pay your bill online from abroad if you choose to buy a pre-paid card.

 - Refer to the list of Important USF Study Abroad contacts in the Handbook.
 Be sure to obtain your Academic Advisor’s / Chair’s contact information and any other important contacts before you leave.